 Australian consumers have been early adopters of technology for decades.
 We buy devices, connect to the internet and try out gadgets faster than almost any other nation.
 Australia ranks second, ahead of the US, UK and Japan in smartphone usage.
-Google expects this trend to accelerate, with 1% to 2% of the entire Australian population purchasing a smartphone every month.
+Google expects this trend to accelerate, with 1 percent to 2 percent of the entire Australian population purchasing a smartphone every month.

 The impact on businesses is significant:

-- Almost 50% of people use their smartphone to research and then call businesses.
+- Almost 50 percent of people use their smartphone to research and then call businesses.

-- 45% of people visit businesses that they have found using their smartphone.
+- 45 percent of people visit businesses that they have found using their smartphone.